LNV-13/LNV-13/README.md

 ## Hi there 👋

 # About Me
 A data engineer with expertise in scientific (R&D) and manufacturing fields.
-To date, I am the author and co-author of more than 50 publications in international high-ranking journals on material science, including articles on analytics, including predictive data analytics.
+To date, I am the author and co-author of more than 50 publications in international high-ranking journals on material science, including articles on analytics and predictive data analytics.
 8 patents.
 Managed and successfully implemented more than 10 R&D projects, have extensive experience in communicating with stakeholders, speaking at international conferences and organizing seminars.

+## Skills & Technologies

+  - Python
+  - SQL
+  - PostgreSQL
+  - ClickHouse
+  - Apache Airflow
+  - Apache Spark
+  - DataLens
+  - Classic ML
 <!--
 **LNV-13/LNV-13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.